syncfusion-content/flutter-docs/Flutter/linear-gauge/getting-started.md

 # Getting Started with Flutter Linear Gauge (SfLinearGauge)

 This section explains the steps required to add the linear gauge and its elements such as axis, range and pointer.
-This section covers only basic features needed to know to get started with Syncfusion linear gauge.
+This section covers only basic features needed to know to get started with Syncfusion Linear Gauge.

 ## Add Flutter Linear Gauge to an application